-- An example in Podcast 107 was when the higher-ups at Triple M criticized them for not generating enough "watercooler talk", this only resulted in several sketches involving two blokes standing around discussing an actual water cooler.
+- An example in Podcast 107 was when the higher-ups at Triple M criticized them for not generating enough "watercooler talk"; Tony and Ed responded with several sketches involving two blokes standing around discussing an actual water cooler.

 - Failure Is the Only Option

-- Grand Finale: In which many of the previous co-hosts returned, Matty D finally made an appearance, and producer Nikki Hamilton called in from the maternity ward after giving birth twenty minutes ago.
+- Grand Finale: In which many of the previous co-hosts returned, Matty D finally made an appearance, Tony and Ed finally got their wish of having Shaun Micallef on the showMore info... , and producer Nikki Hamilton called in from the maternity ward minutes after giving birth.